 did you know

 The WEMC studio was originally located in the balcony of Lehman Auditorium and later moved to Astral Hall, which had been an astronomy classroom.

 For communications majors and minors and other interested students, the radio station was a learning opportunity like no other.
-Students, faculty and staff manned the airwaves for years.
+Students, faculty and staff manned the airwaves for decades.
 WEMC’s mission was always to provide music, news, and information to the local community that celebrates our many cultural backgrounds while providing knowledge and perspectives that look beyond the surface of today’s issues.

+While the daily operations and financial needs of WEMC are handled by WMRA management, EMU retains the operating license for the station.
 EMU remains grateful to WMRA’s excellent and respectful management team for their guiding hand in the transition and in the years since.